gaqzi/reflections/content/python/create_sub_dict.md

 ...
 ```

 It shows that the solution I was using does suffer from the effects of `O(DK)` complexity even when the dict size is as small as 9 elements.
 The second solution is the fastest and the least complex one to understand.
-I find the third one borderline unreadable.
+While the third one is better than the first solution, it's a gratuitously complex way of doing something so trivial.

 ## References